 The usage of both thermal and ULV foggers is similar in many ways, as both devices are generally foggers or misters and are used to spray out either a water or oil based fogging solutions.
 Both types of foggers are used in such applications as insect control, odor and mold control in indoor areas, for disinfection, to apply pesticides to plants, getting rid of pests in warehouses and other similar uses.

-Besides these places, there are other areas, where thermal foggers are better suited than ULV foggers and other way.
-Thermal foggers have advantage of producing particles in smaller size than ULV foggers and the fog is also easily visible, which makes them better in such applications as:
+Besides these places, there are other areas, where thermal foggers are better suited than ULV foggers and vice versa.
+Thermal foggers have the advantage of producing particles in a smaller size than ULV foggers and the fog is also easily visible, which makes them better in such applications as:

 ULV foggers in opposite do not use extensive heat in fogging process, so they can be used indoors without fire risks.
 Also, ULV foggers produce almost invisible fog and allow to adjust particle size, so they can be used in more applications than thermal foggers.
 ULV foggers are used:

 - In any indoor place.
 As mentioned above, ULV foggers use cold fogging techniques, so they are safe to use indoors.

 - For odor control and disinfection.
 ULV foggers are often used to disinfectant houses and large warehouses as well as control unpleasant odors in such areas.
 ULV fogger can be left to work automatically and there isn’t need for a person to operate the fogger all the time as with thermal foggers.